-The extension to the multi-population setting covers some interesting class of games.
-One is a \textit{saddle game}, which is a generalization of zero-sum games and also recently related to the literature on robust equilibria under incomplete information by \cite{NoraUno14JET_SaddleFn_RobustEqia}.\footnote{Evolutionary dynamics in this class of games can date back to \cite{Kose56EMA_SolSaddle_DiffEqm} that consider computation of a saddle point problem through evolutionary algorithms.} Another is an \textit{anonymous game}, in which agents' payoffs depend only on the aggregate action distribution over the society.\footnote{Aggregative games \citep{Jensen18Hdbk_AggregativeGames} such as Cournot competition are anonymous games, though the former assumes that strategy variable $a\in\cA$ represents some numerical value and it makes sense to add them over all agents as $\sum_{a\in\cA} a x_a$.
+The extension to a multi-population setting covers some interesting class of games.
+One is a \textit{saddle game}, which is a generalization of zero-sum games and also related to the literature on robust equilibria under incomplete information by \cite{NoraUno14JET_SaddleFn_RobustEqia}.\footnote{Evolutionary dynamics in this class of games can date back to \cite{Kose56EMA_SolSaddle_DiffEqm} that considers computation of a saddle point problem through evolutionary algorithms.} Another is an \textit{anonymous game}, in which agents' payoffs depend only on the aggregate action distribution over the society.\footnote{Aggregative games \citep{Jensen18Hdbk_AggregativeGames} such as Cournot competition are anonymous games, though the former assumes that strategy variable $a\in\cA$ represents some numerical value and it makes sense to add them over all agents as $\sum_{a\in\cA} a x_a$.
 A normal-form game in uniform random matching is an anonymous game but not necessarily an aggregative game.} The aggregation represents unobservability of each agent's affiliating population when they play the game and their payoffs are assessed.

 \cite{SandholmCongstPr,SandholmNegImpl} proposes to extend the idea of Pigouvian tax to the evolutionary dynamic setting in order to achieve the maximal aggregate payoff at the limit state under negative externality, with the central planner knowing only the aggregate action distribution.
 To prove global convergence to the social optimum, the aggregate payoff functions is supposed to be concave; the Pigouvian tax makes it a potential function in a game with tax and thus concavity of the potential function implies global convergence.
 Since a stable game is generalization of a concave potential game and removes the assumption of exact symmetry of externalities, our result suggests robustness of Sandholm's idea of ``evolutionary implementation" of the social optimum.